Nine+ Reasons We Should All Say “Thank You, Google”

-3. Things I’ve got absolutely zero interest in (more on Facebook that Google).
+3. Things I’ve got absolutely zero interest in.

 Should You Fear What Google, Facebook, Amazon, et. al. Know About You?

 I really don’t care what Google, Facebook, Amazon or even Alibaba knows about me from my browsing habits.
-In fact, I’m very unimpressed with what they do with that information.
+What’s more, I’m very unimpressed with what they do with that information.

 True, some employee of Google, Facebook or some other internet company could look or hack into the data their employer has collected of where we’ve been on the internet, and do something that may not be very nice.
 Or their websites could be hacked.

 That said, there is a reason we should worry about the data that Google and other FAANGs have gathered about us.